TDP-Tech/Voting-System-using-OTP-Authentication/README.md

 Registration and login using university ID and password.
 Two-factor authentication options:
 Fingerprint authentication (integrated with device fingerprint sensor).
-OTP authentication via SMS (using Twilio API for demonstration).
+OTP authentication via SMS/Email.

 Voting Process:
 Once authenticated, users can vote for candidates of their choice.
-Ensures each user can only vote once using unique identifiers tied to each voter.
+Ensures each user can only vote once in each category using unique identifiers tied to each voter.

 Admin Interface:
 Secure admin panel to manage users and candidates.
 Provides oversight of voting activities and results.

 Technologies Used
 Backend:
 Django: Web framework for rapid development and security features.
-Django REST Framework: Used for building APIs if applicable.

 Frontend:

-HTML/CSS/JavaScript: Frontend technologies for interface development.
+HTML/CSS/JavaScript/Bootstrap: Frontend technologies for interface development.
 Bootstrap: Frontend framework for responsive design.

 Database:

-PostgreSQL/SQLite: Database systems used for storing user data, candidate information, and voting records.
+SQLite3: Database systems used for storing user data, candidate information, and voting records.